Introduction to fundamental analysis

 If you are looking for the information on the following:

-Serious FOREX traders will, in all cases, have to rely on more than just one type of analysis to plan their trading strategies.
-There are, as most traders will tell you, two basic types of FOREX analysis for them to choose from - technical and fundamental.
+The FOREX trader who really wants to profit trading foreign currencies should rely on more than just one type of analysis as they plan their trading strategies.
+Most traders will tell you that there are actually two basic types of FOREX analysis to choose from:

-Fundamental analysis refers to the flowing tide of political and economic conditions that may affect currency prices.
-FOREX traders using fundamental analysis will primarily have to rely on news reports to gather information about unemployment rates, economic policies, inflation, geo-politics, and growth rates.
+Fundamental Analysis is the term which refers to analyzing and evaluating the unending flow of political, and economic, conditions that could conceivably affect currency prices.
+FOREX traders using fundamental analysis will primarily look at news reports from around the world in order to gather information about such topics as; unemployment rates, economic policies, inflation, geo-politics, and growth rates, and other relevant factors.

-Fundamental analysis is often used by many traders in order to get an overview of worldwide currency movements and events, and to provide a broad picture of economic conditions affecting a specific currency.
-Most traders will rely on technical analysis for plotting entry and exit points into the market and supplement their findings with fundamental analysis.
+In FOREX trading, fundamental analysis, which is also used by traders in many other markets, is a means of getting an overview of worldwide currency movements and events, and to provide the FOREX trader with a broad picture of economic conditions affecting a specific currency.
+Most traders will rely on technical analysis for plotting entry and exit points into the market, and then supplement and refine their findings by means of fundamental analysis.

-Currency prices on the FOREX are most commonly affected by the basic forces of supply and demand, which in turn are affected by economic conditions.
-The two most important economic factors affecting supply and demand are interest rates and the strength of the economy.
-The strength of the economy is affected by the Gross Domestic Product (GDP), foreign investment and trade balance.
+Currency prices on the FOREX commonly react to the basic economic forces of supply and demand, which in turn are affected by economic conditions.
+Two of the most important economic factors affecting supply and demand are interest rates, and the strength of the economy.
+The strength of the economy is affected by the Gross Domestic Product (GDP), foreign investment, and the trade balance.

 Fundamental Indicators

-Various indicators are periodically released by government and academic sources.
+Various indicators are periodically made available by both governmental and academic sources.

-These are generally reliable measures of economic health and are closely watched by all sectors of the investment market.
+These indicators are reasonably reliable measures of economic health, and are closely watched by all investors, not just FOREX traders.
 Most indicators are usually released on a monthly basis but some are released weekly.

 Two of the most important fundamental indicators are interest rates and international trade.

-Other indicators include the Consumer Price Index (CPI), Durable Goods Orders, Producer Price Index (PPI), Purchasing Manager's Index (PMI), and retail sales.
+Other indicators include the Gross Domestic Product (GDF), Consumer Price Index (CPI), Durable Goods Orders, Producer Price Index (PPI), Purchasing Manager's Index (PMI), and retail sales.

-The Gross Domestic Product (GDP) measures the value of all goods and services within a country, while the M2 Money Supply measures the total amount of all currency.
+The Gross Domestic Product is a measure of the value of all goods and services within a country, while the M2 Money Supply measures the total amount of all currency.

-All in all, there are 28 major fundamental indicators used in the United States.
+All in all, you will find that there are over 25 major indicators regularly used in fundamental analysis in the United States.

 Forex Trading